audaciaconsulting/Audacia.Seed/README.md

 The `Audacia.Seed` repository change history can be found in this [changelog](./CHANGELOG.md):

 # Contributing
 We welcome contributions!
+- See our [contributing documentation](./CONTRIBUTING.md) for this repo.
-Please feel free to check our [Contribution Guidlines](https://github.com/audaciaconsulting/.github/blob/main/CONTRIBUTING.md) for feature requests, issue reporting and guidelines.
+- Please feel free to check our [Contribution Guidlines](https://github.com/audaciaconsulting/.github/blob/main/CONTRIBUTING.md) for feature requests, issue reporting and guidelines.